Romanesque architecture: Use of the term Romanesque

 The distinction between the style of architecture now known as Romanesque and the succeeding style of Gothic architecture was recognised as early as the 15th century, as demonstrated by some artworks of that period.
 Robert Campin clearly presented the division in his Marriage of the Virgin; on the left side, representing the Old Testament, the building is in the Romanesque style, while that on the right, representing the New Testament, is Gothic.
-Until the 19th century, however, the style preceding Gothic was not recognized as a whole, and was instead, just like Gothic at the time, treated as a multitude of styles: Giorgio Vasari and Christopher Wren were writing about "Tuscan", "Saxon", or "Norman" architectures.
+Until the 19th century, however, the style preceding Gothic was not recognized as a whole, and was instead, just like Gothic at the time, treated as a multitude of styles: Giorgio Vasari and Christopher Wren were writing about "Tuscan", "Saxon", and "Norman" architectures.

 The word Romanesque ("in the manner of Romans") appeared in English by 1666, and was used to designate what are now called Romance languages.
 Definition of Romanesque architecture changed over time; the development of the modern English meaning of the word involved primarily two steps: